 It has a usual set of connectivity including 4G VoLTE, Wi-Fi 802.11ac (2.4GHz and 5GHz), Bluetooth v4.2, NFC, USB Type-C. It has 4G connectivity with support a lot of bands and also has Voice-over-LTE (VoLTE) support for Reliance Jio.

 The Samsung Galaxy C7 Pro comes powered by a 3300mAh battery with adaptive fast charging technology.

 In our one charge rating, the Galaxy C7 Pro achieved around 14 hours 41 minutes.
 Also, it takes about 1 hour 23 mins to get fully charged from 0 to 100% with fast charging with technology.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.